Angienoelhaverly/Pewlett-Hackard-Analysis/README.md

 High Level Overview
 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?:
     * According to the database, 90,398 roles will have to be filled in the next few years.
-    * The HR department should intially focus on Senior Enginner and Senior Staff roles as 29,414 and 28,254 positions will need to be filled, respectively.
+    * The HR department should intially focus on Senior Enginner and Senior Staff roles as 29,414 and 28,254 positions will need to be filled.
 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 Two additional queries or tables that may provide more insight Retirees by Department

 ![retiring_dept_count](https://user-images.githubusercontent.com/73972332/104487983-9e9b0100-5582-11eb-9006-d30f441f2070.png)